Veiled Prophet Parade and Ball: Introduction

-Historian Thomas Spencer considered that the VP parade was created in part to displace the parades regularly held by the trade unions, and believes that the event generally revealed rather than soothed class conflicts.
+The pomp and circumstance of the VP parade generally revealed rather than soothed class conflicts.
+However, the Veiled Prophet parade was not the only parade to occur during the fall fair.
+By 1886, the seven-week-long Grand Autumnal Festivities included nine separate parades.
+At times, it was referred to as "Veiled Prophet Week".
 Occasionally, unions would stage events intended to mock the pretensions of the VP Ball.
 The leading socialist and working-class newspaper, St. Louis Labor, "wrote negatively" about the VP event and its organizers between the early 1900s and 1930.

+In 1878, the first ball was referred to as a bal masque but only the Veiled Prophets themselves could attend en masque.
+The Veiled Prophets would continue to attend the ball en masque for the first few years.
+Other venues hosted spin off balls for those that weren't invited to the actual VP ball.
+In 1894, after the St. Louis Autumnal Festival Association disbanded, they switched from having a Belle of the Ball to a Queen of Love and Beauty.
+At first, the parade and ball were held on the same night until 1924.
+From 1925 to 1949, the ball was held the night after the parade.
+In the ceremony, each Special Maid of Honor in the Queen's court is paired with a Veiled Prophet, in full veiled headdress.
+The Queen of Love and Beauty is paired with the Grand Oracle of the Veiled Prophets.

+In 1967, the Queen and Special Maids were removed from the parade.
+The next year, the parade was moved from downtown to the Central West End.
+That was also the last year the Veiled Prophet parade occurred at night due to increasing animosity and protests.
+In 1969, the parade was shifted to daylight hours, also marking the first in which the Prophet did not appear in the parade.

 In 1995, the name of the riverfront celebration was changed to Fair Saint Louis, though the street procession was still called Veiled Prophet Parade.
 The date was fixed for Independence Day.
 It continued to be funded by the Veiled Prophet Organization.

 In 2003, the organization created a Community Service Initiative, through which members participate in a wide variety of projects in and around the city of St. Louis.
 In 2016, it secured a trademark for the name America's Birthday Parade.

 More recently, the event was protested by Black Lives Matter supporters, as well as the St. Louis-based group Missourians Organizing for Reform and Empowerment, which linked St. Louis's wealthiest one percent to the VP organization.